Another Reason to Eat Organic — California Says That Glyphosate is Known to Cause Cancer

 According to the President’s Cancer Panel report, 41% of Americans are going to get cancer and 21% of Americans are going to die from cancer.
 In light of the fact that this report is a decade old, it is very likely that these numbers are significantly higher.

-So, with skyrocketing cancer rates in our country and with the State of California telling people that glyphosate causes cancer, what more of an incentive do people need to make the switch to organic?
+So, with skyrocketing cancer rates in our country and with the State of California telling people that glyphosate is known to cause cancer, what more of an incentive do people need to make the switch to organic?